Page cover

 The Manage Stock form will open.

 This can also be accessed from the Products page by clicking on the product and selecting Manage Stock the three dot menu in the top right-hand corner.
-If you have never managed stock against the product you will need to access via the product.

-Complete the fields as per guidelines below:
+Complete/change the fields as per guidelines below:

 Location